rafaelmgr12/jingo/README.md

 ## Known Issues and Limitations

+- **Number Handling**:
-- **Number Handling**: Currently, number values are stored as strings and need to be parsed when used.
-You may encounter issues when performing numerical operations directly on these values.
+  - Currently, number values are stored as both integers and floats as part of the `NumberLiteral` struct.
+This dual representation is cumbersome for direct numerical operations and requires explicit type checking and conversion by the user.

+- **Error Recovery**:
-- **Error Recovery**: The parser could benefit from improved error recovery mechanisms to handle and report multiple errors in a user-friendly manner.
+  - The parser stops at the first encountered error.
+Improved error recovery mechanisms could be introduced to handle and report multiple errors gracefully, allowing partial parsing of valid sections of the JSON.

+- **Streaming JSON**:
+  - While the `readChunk` method exists to support streaming mode, its implementation needs thorough verification and testing to ensure it effectively handles large JSON documents streamed in chunks without missing or corrupting data.

+- **Performance**:
+  - Parsing large JSON files into memory could lead to inefficiencies, especially because the lexer and parser currently rely on in-memory strings and buffers.
+Optimizations could be made to improve performance, especially for memory-intensive operations.

+- **String Representations**:
-- **String Representations**: The `String()` methods are simplified and may not provide complete representations of complex JSON structures.
+  - The `String()` methods are simplified and may not provide complete or accurate representations of complex JSON structures, particularly when handling nested objects or arrays with escape sequences.

-- **Performance**: Large JSON files may not be handled efficiently, and performance optimizations could be introduced.
-- **Number Validation**: Additional validation could be added for number formats to ensure compliance with the JSON specification.
+- **Lack of Customization**:
+  - While extensive, the existing configurations and error handling rules are somewhat rigid.
+Allowing more customization in terms of linting rules or parse-time options could enhance the utility of the parser for various use cases.

+- **UTF-8 Handling**:
+  - The lexer currently supports UTF-8 decoding, but there may be edge cases with complex Unicode characters or mixing different encodings which require thorough testing and validation to ensure robustness.

+By addressing these issues, the JSON parser can become more robust, efficient, and user-friendly.

 ## Contributing